mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 #### §13b.
 Voluntary Assistance
 1. If reasonable measures to resolve a conflict directly prove unsuccessful, individuals involved in a conflict (herein 'actor') may voluntarily seek and/or accept assistance from third-parties.
 1. There is no specific format for Conflict Resolution with Voluntary Assistance.
 On the basis that all involved consent to participate, many scenarios are possible, including—
-	1. a third-party individual supporting a single actor ('support person',)
+	1. an external individual supporting an involved individual ('support person',)
-	1. a third-party individual supporting multiple actors ('direct bridge',)
+	1. an external individual supporting multiple involved individuals ('direct bridge',)
-	1. support persons engaging in dialogue on behalf of the actors ('indirect bridge',) or
+	1. support people engaging in dialogue on behalf of the involved individuals ('indirect bridge',) or
-	1. a group of third-party individuals attend a meeting of the actors to bear witness and/or offer advice ('panel'.)
+	1. a group of external individuals attend a meeting of the involved individuals to witness and/or offer advice ('panel'.)

 #### §13c.
 Intervention
 1. If reasonable measures to resolve a conflict with Voluntary Assistance prove unsuccessful, Members may intervene as a last resort.